DannySprouse/Train-Scheduler/README.md

 Built using HTML, CSS, Bootstrap, JavaScript, JQuery, momentJS and Firebase as the database repository.

 Images used on this page were either provided free by https://www.pexels.com or a license was purchased from Fotolia at https://us.fotolia.com.

+You can check out the train scheduler here:  https://dannysprouse.github.io/Train-Scheduler/